 Geocaching is an outdoor treasure hunting game for adventure-seekers of all ages.
 Using a GPS device, participants hide and seek small containers called caches, or “geocaches” and often post their experiences online.
 There are currently more than 60 geocaches hidden in and around the Breaks Park area.

 Fulfill those dreams of becoming a cowboy with our guided horseback trails.
 Located just past the waterpark, the stables offer a safe, fun environment for riders of all ages.
 Currently, the stables are open seasonally and we offer two types of rides.
 For those 10 years and younger, we have a lead line ride which one of our experienced wranglers will lead you around the stables for $10.
 For those 11 years and older, we have a 30 minute ride for $25, an hour ride for $30, an hour and a half ride for $40, and a two hour ride for $55.
 Prices are per person.
 On the trail rides, you’ll ride with an experienced wrangler who’ll give you a brief safety briefing and teach you how to properly ride the horse for your trail ride.
 The wrangler stays with you and your group for the entirety of the ride, offering insight on horses and giving you unique facts about the surrounding area!
 For a more comfortable ride, please wear long pants and closed-toed shoes.

-Reserve your ride ahead of time by calling our front desk at (276) 865-4413 ext.
-3201.
+Reserve your ride ahead of time by calling the stables at (276) 613-0110.
 Walk-ins are welcome, but please be aware that there’s a possibility of a longer wait time.

 On the wing, in the soft and sometimes tempestuous air.
 Nested in the sheltering canopy of the Appalachians.
 What do you see and what might you hear?
 With a two-note shriek, or more muted and varied cry, our feathered friends also reign here.